-The margin is stable across the 10-year Plan and sits between 9.2 per cent and 13.3 per cent.
+The margin is stable across the 10-year Plan and sits between 9.5 per cent to 13.2 per cent.

-Capital expenditure
+Capital Expenditure

 Capital expenditure is where we look to either acquire or upgrade physical assets such as computer equipment, vehicles, buildings and river protection assets.